Bussy D'Ambois: Historical performance and publication

 The King's Men acted the play at Court twice in the 1630s, on 7 April 1634 and 27 March 1638, with Eliard Swanston in the title role.
 The prelude to the 1641 edition also indicates that Nathan Field played Bussy; Field may have brought the play to the King's Men when he joined in 1616.
 Apparently, Joseph Taylor inherited the role after Field's death (1620), and when he was too "grey" to play a young firebrand passed it to Swanston.

 Bussy was revived early in the Restoration era; it was performed at the Red Bull Theatre in 1660, and often thereafter.
 Charles Hart was noted for the title role.
 Thomas d'Urfey adapted the play into a version called Bussy D'Ambois, or The Husband's Revenge (1691).

-Modern Performances
+Modern performances

-Jonathan Miller directed the first modern production of "Bussy D'Ambois" at The Old Vic (London) in 1988, with David Threlfall in the title role.
+The first modern production of Bussy D'Ambois was at The Old Vic (London) in 1988, with David Threlfall in the title role and Jonathan Miller directing.
+The second was performed at Chapman's burial place, St Giles in the Fields, in 2013 and directed by Brice Stratford, who also played the title role.

-Brice Stratford directed the second modern production of "Bussy D'Ambois" (as well as performing in the title role) at St Giles in the Fields (Chapman's burial site) in the Autumn of 2013, as part of the Owle Schreame theatre company's "Cannibal Valour Rep Season" of obscure classical theatre.